bluuewhale/bluuewhale.github.io/content/posts/further-optimizing-my-java-swiss-table.md

 This looks almost insultingly simple, but it changes something *important*:
 - The `equals()` call site moves into `SwissMap::findIndex` itself.
 - The receiver is now `k = keys[idx]`.
-- In most realistic use (and definitely in this benchmark), the receiver(e.g. the stored key) type is very stable (monomorphic).
+- In most realistic use (and definitely in this benchmark), the receiver(e.g. the stored key) type is very stable.
 - And because `k` is `non-null` by invariant, the hot path gets cleaner.

 In other words: I stopped asking `C2` to optimize a call site that's polluted by the whole universe and instead gave it a call site that lives right inside the hot loop with a much cleaner type profile.

 ## 4) What the assembly looked like after: type guard → fast path
-After the change, the virtual call boundary disappeared, and the compiled code collapsed into what you want on a hot path: a quick type check (guard) and then a tiny fast-path compare.
+After the change, the virtual call boundary disappeared, and the compiled code collapsed into what you want on a hot path: a quick type guard and then a tiny fast-path compare.

 ```asm
 ldr  w14, [x13, #8]      ; load klass / type info for keys[idx]